guilhermetnsilva/group66-cars4you-regression/README.md

 joblib.dump(bundle, "../models/car_price_bundle.joblib")
 ```

-The models/ folder and Joblib artifacts are ignored by Git and are therefore not included in the repository, but the saving/loading logic is documented in the notebook.
+The trained bundle is included in this repository so the Streamlit app can run without retraining.

 ## Figures